Orthodontics for Children

 Why should malocclusions be treated?

 According to studies by the American Association of Orthodontists, untreated malocclusions can result in a variety of problems.
 Crowded teeth are more difficult to properly brush and floss, which may contribute to tooth decay and/or gum disease.
 Protruding teeth are more susceptible to accidental chipping.
 Crossbites can result in unfavorable growth and uneven tooth wear.
-Openbites can result in tongue-thrusting habits and speech impediments.
-Ultimately, orthodontics does more than make a pretty smile—it creates a healthier you.
+Ultimately, orthodontics creates a healthier you.

 Retention